NerdNu/EasyRider/README.md

    can set a speed limit that applies to their motion while they are riding any horse, using `/horse-speed-limit`.
 The innate maximum speed of a horse is not affected by this command.
- * Skeletal and undead horses that are not ridden or interacted with by their owner for a long time (configurable, default 14 days) may be considered abandoned and are then untamed and can be tamed or killed by another player, or killed by the environment.
-Naming the horse with a nametag, training it to level 2 or more in speed or jump, or feeding it 72 or more gold nuggets worth of golden food will exempt a horse from abandonment.
+ * Untrained horses that are not ridden or interacted with by their owner for a long time (configurable, default 14 days) may be considered abandoned and are then untamed and can be tamed or killed by another player, or killed by the environment.
+Horses can be prevented from abandonment in any of the following ways:
+   * naming the horse with a nametag, or
+   * giving it equipment (saddle, chest or armour), or
+   * training it to level 2 or more in speed or jump, or
+   * feeding it 72 or more gold nuggets worth of golden food.
  * Choice of horse database implementation, as long as you choose YAML.
 The Sqlite Ebeans implementation and the combined (YAML + Sqlite) implementation have been dropped due to Ebeans not working as expected and the API being